Cinghialotto/xband/Readme.md

 waiting for the xband to timeout or crash entirely and do nothing, Its very much a trial and error thing in some cases.
 Also the snes is little endian and Sega is big endian format.
 Keep this in mind when crafting packets.

+See packets.txt file for samples on crafted packets that you have to attach/append the adsp header packet on top of and also adjust the crc value in the adsp header to include the full length of the payload.

 patching
 --------